 A new lab technique is being studied to help find and classify different cancers, too.
 Instead of looking at single genes, this test uses a special method to look at the patterns of many different genes in the cancer cells at the same time.
 This may add to the information that comes from the lab tests now in use.

 Finding "hidden" disease (minimal residual disease)

 Progress has also been made in finding leukemia cells after treatment, when there are so few leukemia cells that they cannot be found by routine bone marrow tests.
-A test called PCR can find one cancer cell among a million normal cells.
+A test called PCR (polymerase chain reaction) can find one cancer cell among a million normal cells.
 This is helpful in seeing how well the chemo has destroyed the leukemia cells and whether it is likely that the cancer will come back (relapse).
 Doctors are also trying to figure out what effect hidden disease has on a patient's outlook, and how this might affect the need for more treatment.